 Mum Planting Guide

-Mums can be perennials returning year after year if they’re planted in the correct zone and at the right time which is in early spring, or in the fall at least six weeks before a killing frost.
+Heirloom mums can be tender perennials returning year after year if they’re planted in the correct zone and at the right time which is in early spring, or in the fall at least six weeks before a killing frost.

 To determine your growing zone, checkout the USDA’s Plant Hardiness Zone Map.